mikejk8s/gmud/README.md

 8.25 We need a whole ass sign up site that handles the registers.
 Data needs to be nuked at users table.

 ~~9.
 Docker-compose broken, gmud connection refused to mysql/localhost:3306 - can access w/ sqlstudio fine~~ Rename initdecoy.sql to init.sql and replace XXXXX values on line 25-30.
-Then write username, password, host (in (127.0.0.1:3306) form) and password in docker.composer.yml
+Then write username, password, Host (in (127.0.0.1:3306) form) and password in docker.composer.yml

 ~~10.
 Alive reports false need to switch to reverse bool or dead~~  1 means alive and 0 means dead?
 Cant change it.